dstackai/dstack/docs/docs/guides/fine-tuning.md

 # Fine-tuning

-For fine-tuning an LLM with `dstack`'s API, specify a model, dataset, training parameters, and required compute resources. `dstack` takes care of everything else.
+For fine-tuning an LLM with `dstack`'s API, specify a model, dataset, training parameters, and required compute resources.
+The API takes care of everything else.

 ??? info "Prerequisites"
     To use the fine-tuning API, ensure you have the latest version: